Siphonophora/CrosswordFinder/ReadMe.md

 >
 > Extra credit: The Sunday “New York Times” puzzle is 21-by-21.
 How many of those are there, with and without cheater squares?

+Note: The approach below finds puzzles without cheater squares only.
+In addition, the definition for a cheater square has to be modified slightly to fit the algorithm below.
+When 4 blocks are arranged like a capital T, the block in the middle would be considered a cheat because its Removal doesn't change the word count but does result in an invalid puzzle.

 ## Approach

 Find Columns